papers-in-systems/website/_sessions/2023-11-metastable-failures.md

     link: https://hachyderm.io/@juno
 registration: https://ti.to/bredemeyer/metastablefailures/
 date: 2023-11-13
+miro: ""
+slug: "Metastable failures are a class of system failures characterized by sustaining effects that keep systems in a degraded state and resist recovery."
 ---

 > Metastable failures are a class of system failures characterized by sustaining effects that keep systems in a degraded state and resist recovery.